The Tenant management's Projects tab lets admin users create and configure projects within your tenant.

 Active test runs are runs that have been started, but have not yet finished.
 This includes runs that have a status of running, stopping, initializing, connecting, or delayed.

-Open the Active Runs pane to view the active test runs for the selected project.
+Choose a project and open the Active Runs pane to view the active test runs for the selected project.

 For each of the test runs, the following information is displayed:

 The name of the test.
-Click the test name link to see the test's scripts.
+Click the Test name link to see the test's scripts.

 Note: The test ID and name only include links if the user is assigned to the project.

 The run status: Running, Stopping, Initializing, Connecting, or Delayed.

 Tip: You can group the test runs by test name or status.

 The number of Vusers configured for the test.